kemitchell/writing.kemitchell.com/_posts/2023-01-27-Sneaking-Things-In.md

 For the foreseeable future, this still describes NDAs.
 We will have to keep sweeping them for mines.
 It may come again soon in privacy, if-when the new EU-US privacy deal's final.
 But not because of anything special about secrecy, security, or privacy.
 Quite the contrary.

-As individual players, our risk of taking a knife with our guard down rises as we slip into associating this problem with the agreements in wich we've spotted one before.
+As individual players, our risk of taking a knife with our guard down rises as we slip into associating this problem with the agreements in which we've spotted one before.
 This rot grows on process, whenever conditions are right, not particular subject matter.
 The problem is substance we do _not_ expect.